Classical mechanics: Classical approximation to quantum mechanics

-where h is Planck's constant and p is the momentum.
+where h is the Planck constant and p is the momentum.

 Again, this happens with electrons before it happens with heavier particles.
 For example, the electrons used by Clinton Davisson and Lester Germer in 1927, accelerated by 54 V, had a wavelength of 0.167 nm, which was long enough to exhibit a single diffraction side lobe when reflecting from the face of a nickel crystal with atomic spacing of 0.215 nm.
 With a larger vacuum chamber, it would seem relatively easy to increase the angular resolution from around a radian to a milliradian and see quantum diffraction from the periodic patterns of integrated circuit computer memory.

 More practical examples of the failure of classical mechanics on an engineering scale are conduction by quantum tunneling in tunnel diodes and very narrow transistor gates in integrated circuits.

 Classical mechanics is the same extreme high frequency approximation as geometric optics.
 It is more often accurate because it describes particles and bodies with rest mass.
 These have more momentum and therefore shorter De Broglie wavelengths than massless particles, such as light, with the same kinetic energies.